viettran295/vietapp/vietapp-bot/README.md

 # vietapp-bot

-bot for vietapp

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This Translator-bot is used for my Webapp

 ## Prerequisites

 This sample **requires** prerequisites in order to run.

-### Install Python 3.6
+### Install Python 3.10

 ## Running the sample
 - Run `pip install -r requirements.txt` to install all dependencies